Mahidho/SQL-Project-/README.md

 The dataset has 25,000 Netflix users with info like their country, subscription type (Basic, Standard, Premium), how many hours they watch, their favorite genre and last login date.

-I also created a second table called `countries` to store continent and region info so I could practice JOINs.
+There is also a second table that i created with the help of claude called `countries` to store continent and region info so I could practice JOINs.

 ---